 The third Women’s Test at MCG was a more keenly contested one.
 Snowball fell cheaply as England Women were bowled out for 162, and Australia Women fought hard to restrict the lead to a mere 12.
-England Women were 17 for two, and later 40 for three, when Snowball took charge.
+England Women were 17 for 2, and later 40 for 3, when Snowball took charge.

 The world record